dimitri/pgcopydb/docs/install.rst

 __ https://github.com/dimitri/pgcopydb/blob/main/Dockerfile

-In particular the following build dependencies are required to build pgcopydb.
-The list is long, because pgcopydb requires a lot of the same things as Postgres itself:
+In particular, the following build dependencies are required to build pgcopydb.
+The list is long, because pgcopydb requires a lot of the same packages as Postgres itself:

 ::